| Guide | News | Business | Drivers

 No matter where you, your employee, or your fleet may be, you will still be able to charge your vehicle as you need.

-You can access rapid charge points, find the cheapest charging point near to you, or preemptively find a charge point to leave your car at while you wander around town.
+You can access rapid charge points, find the cheapest charging point near you, or preemptively find a charge point to leave your car at while you wander around town.
+Many people without access to off-street parking also use EV chargers in lamp posts on residential streets.

 The cons?
 The lack of stability, Costs, and availability can vary depending on the point you’re using.

-You might only have 30 minutes to charge but find all the rapid charging points are in use, or the charging cost at the available charging station may be higher than you were expecting.
+You might only have 30 minutes to charge, but you find all the rapid charging are in use, or the charging cost at the available station may be higher than you expected.

 Flexibility and stability are direct trade-offs.